 Is St Lucia safe to live in?

 As one of the Caribbean’s safest countries, St Lucia is safe to live in and visit.
-Many Americans choose to move to St Lucia permanently through the St Lucia citizenship by investment program, which allows foreigners who invest in the economy to obtain citizenship.
+Many Americans choose obtain a St Lucia passport and move to there permanently through the St Lucia citizenship by investment program, which allows foreigners who invest in the economy to obtain citizenship.

 Frequently Asked Questions about Safety in St Lucia